 The HOXTON HOTEL

-A simple, yet classic style is one that is synonymous with the French and, this is also apparent in the design of The Hoxton Hotel in Paris.
+A simple yet classic style is synonymous with the French, and this is also apparent in the design of The Hoxton Hotel in Paris.
 The Hoxton brand prides itself on fully immersing itself and being inspired by the streets the hotels are surrounded by.
 As you walk into the open house hotel, you will see French locals enjoying a coffee and a bite to eat, giving travelers a glimpse of French living without leaving the hotel.

-Whilst a relatively new addition to the Parisian hotel scene, The Hoxton proves to be the best choice for an affordable luxury boutique stay and, one the locals love too.
+While a relatively new addition to the Parisian hotel scene, The Hoxton is the best choice for an affordable luxury boutique stay, one the locals love too.